somleng/somleng-project/README.md

 Once there are local carriers and network providers providing pubic routes on the Somleng network, we can open up global customer onboarding.
 Customers can then sign-up and use programmable voice and SMS through these providers without the need for a direct relationship with them.

+To dive deeper into our roadmap and progress please refer to our [Pivotal Tracker Project](https://www.pivotaltracker.com/n/projects/2148301).

+For carriers, network providers or anyone who is interested in contributing to Somleng, feel free to join us on the [Discord channel](https://discord.gg/QdrKCW2kPx).

 ## Who's sponsoring The Somleng Project?

 [The Somleng Project](http://www.somleng.org) is among the first 5 start-ups to received investment from the the [UNICEF Innovation Fund](http://www.unicefstories.org/2016/11/14/somleng-open-source-telephony).